UCL/git-novice/_extras/discuss.md

    (use "git add/rm <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

-    deleted:    nibiru.txt
+    deleted:    secret.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ~~~
 {: .output}

-See how Git has noticed that the file `nibiru.txt` has been removed
+See how Git has noticed that the file `secret.md` has been removed
 from the disk.
 The next step is to "stage" the removal of the file
 from the repository.
 This is done with the command `git rm` just as
 before.

 ~~~
-$ git rm nibiru.txt
+$ git rm secret.md
 $ git status
 ~~~
 {: .language-bash}